Skip to content

 debris on construction site.

-1. Struck by falling objects - These injuries can encompass everything from tools and materials being knocked off unprotected edges to a suspended load on a crane coming loose.
+• Struck by falling objects - These types of injuries encompass getting struck by everything from tools and materials being knocked off unprotected edges to a suspended load on a crane coming loose.

-2. Struck by flying objects - this can include being struck by an accidental nail gun discharge, thrown tolls or debris, or the tip flying off a saw blade.
+• Struck by flying objects - This can include being struck by an accidental nail gun discharge, thrown tools or debris, or the tip flying off a saw blade.

-3. Struck by swinging objects - These injuries are caused by swinging objects and usually occur when materials are being moved and something causes the load to sway.
-Can also happen when a worker is inside the swing radius of a heavy piece of machinery.
+• Struck by swinging objects - These injuries are caused by swinging objects and usually occur when materials are being moved and something causes the load to sway.
+They can also happen when a worker is inside the swing radius of a heavy piece of machinery.

-4. Struck by rolling objects - Injuries caused by rolling objects usually involves a worker being struck by a vehicle or heavy piece of machinery while it is in motion.
+• Struck by rolling objects - Injuries caused by rolling objects usually involve a worker being struck by a vehicle or heavy piece of machinery while it is in motion.
 This can also include any object that rolls, moves, or slides on the same level as the worker.

 To prevent struck-by incidents, workers should do the following:

-Caught-in/between hazards are when a worker is caught, stuck, or crushed from materials, equipment, or a collapsing structure.
+Caught-in/between hazards refer to incidents when a worker is caught, stuck, or crushed from materials, equipment, or a collapsing structure.

 Ways to prevent caught-in and caught between injuries include: